Operation Unokat: Prelude

-On 28 November members of the Katangese Gendarmerie assaulted UN Representative in Katanga George Ivan Smith and diplomat Brian Urquhart as they travelled to a diplomatic function.
+On 28 November 1961 members of the Katangese Gendarmerie assaulted the UN Representative in Katanga George Ivan Smith and diplomat Brian Urquhart as they travelled to a diplomatic function.
 Smith was allowed to leave, but the gendarmes held Urquhart overnight.
-ONUC subsequently sent out teams to search for him, and its Katanga-based command structure issued an order to respond to such incidents with "hard hitting swiftness…Such measures entail hitting at gendarmerie.…We must have sufficient strength NOT only to hit such concentrations but to take all the consequences of such actions such as meeting counter attacks at various points and putting down ruthlessly European mercenaries and volunteer elements."
-Tshombe secured Urquhart's released after the UN threatened to attack his presidential palace.
+ONUC subsequently sent out teams to search for him, and its Katanga-based command structure issued an order to respond to such incidents with "hard hitting swiftness. ...
+Such measures entail hitting at gendarmerie. ...
+We must have sufficient strength NOT only to hit such concentrations but to take all the consequences of such actions such as meeting counter attacks at various points and putting down ruthlessly European mercenaries and volunteer elements."
+Tshombe secured Urquhart's release after the UN threatened to attack his presidential palace.

 On 2 December a skirmish broke out between Indian ONUC troops and Katangese gendarmes at the Élisabethville airport, resulting in the detention and disarmament of the latter.
-The Katangese Gendarmerie feared this signaled the beginning of a new ONUC offensive, and established a roadblock along the thoroughfare to the Swedish ONUC camp on the outskirts of the city where it passed as a tunnel under the railway.
+The Katangese Gendarmerie feared this signalled the beginning of a new ONUC offensive, and established a roadblock along the thoroughfare to the Swedish ONUC camp on the outskirts of the city where it passed as a tunnel under the railway.
 The ONUC military commander for South Katanga, Colonel Jonas Wærn, called numerous officials to have the block cleared, but was given evasive responses.
 Two Irish peacekeepers who approached the block were fired upon but escaped without harm.
 On 3 December, after the UN entreaties to have the block removed had gone unheeded, a Swedish soldier was killed and two ONUC officers were wounded when they attempted to pass through the tunnel and were fired upon by gendarmes.
 UN medical personnel who attempted to assist them were detained.
-Smith then requested that all Katangese forces be withdrawn to their barracks and if not Katangese officials would be responsible for any action the UN took "to ensure the maintenance of law and order and for the protection of its own personnel".
+Smith then requested that all Katangese forces be withdrawn to their barracks and if not, Katangese officials would be responsible for any action the UN took "to ensure the maintenance of law and order and for the protection of its own personnel".
 The warning had no effect on the Katangese authorities, and the UN reported later that day that 14 soldiers and civilian personnel had been detained by the Katangese.
 At the same time, urgent negotiations were taking place between the UN and Katangese officials in New York, with the heavy involvement of the United States.
-Thant sent a message to UN forces in Élisabethville, authorising local UN officials "to act vigorously to establish law and order to protect life and property in Katanga."
+Thant sent a message to UN forces in Élisabethville, authorising local UN officials "to act vigorously to establish law and order to protect life and property in Katanga".